locationtech/geomesa/docs/user/convert/premade/osm-gpx.rst

 Ingest Commands
 ---------------

-Check that ``osm-gpx`` simple feature type is available on the GeoMesa tools classpath.
+Check that the ``osm-gpx`` simple feature type is available on the GeoMesa tools classpath.
 This is the default case.

 ::